 You’ll also be asked about your monthly expenses, including rent, and will need to provide contacts for your landlord and employer.
 It can take time to gather these documents, so it’s best to start early.

 Many first-time buyers make the mistake of shopping for homes and falling in love with one, only to discover it’s out of their price range.
 That’s why it’s so important to get pre-approved by a lender before you start shopping.
 Knowing what you can afford to buy is key.
 Plus, a pre-approval letter shows the seller of your future home that you’re a serious buyer and that their home is within your budget.

-You can get pre-approved by sharing some basic information about your income, assets and debts with a Right By You Mortgage loan officer, who can tell you whether you qualify and what types of loan programs may be available to you.
+You can start the pre-approval process by contacting a Right By You Mortgage loan officer.
+The process requires you to complete a mortgage loan application and submit supporting documents such as bank statements, W-2 forms, and pay stubs.
+Your loan officer can tell you whether you qualify and what types of loan programs may be available to you.
 Once you’re pre-approved, you’ll get a pre-approval letter that you can submit with your home purchase offer.

 3. The Loan Application Process

 Once you find a home and have your offer accepted, contact your Right By You Mortgage loan officer for next steps.

 Your lender will provide you with a Loan Estimate that breaks down the estimated costs and fees that come with your mortgage, as well as any state and federal disclosures that are required in your area.
 This is also when you’ll be able to lock in the interest rate on your loan.